 On February 1, 2010, President Barack Obama transmitted the FY2011 budget to Congress.
-The request included \$1,595,430,000 for the Contributions to International Organizations (CIO) account, Department of State, including \$1,183,032,000 for U.S. assessed contributions to United Nations (U.N.) system budgets and \$2,182,300,000 for the Contributions to International Peacekeeping Activities (CIPA) account, Department of State.
+The request included \$1,595,430,000 for the Contributions to International Organizations (CIO) account, Department of State, including \$1,183,032,000 for U.S. assessed contributions to United Nations (U.N.) system budgets, and \$2,182,300,000 for the Contributions to International Peacekeeping Activities (CIPA) account, Department of State.
 The request also included \$350,550,000 for the International Organizations and Programs (IO&P) account, Foreign Operations, which includes voluntary contributions to several U.N. system programs.
-He requested, through the Nonproliferation, Anti-terrorism, Demining, and Related Programs (NADR) account, Foreign Operations, \$79.5 million for U.S. voluntary contributions to the International Atomic Energy Agency (IAEA).
+The President requested, through the Nonproliferation, Anti-terrorism, Demining, and Related Programs (NADR) account, Foreign Operations, \$79.5 million for U.S. voluntary contributions to the International Atomic Energy Agency (IAEA).
+On March 24, 2010, President Obama requested in a FY2010 supplemental additional funding in the CIPA account for U.S. assessed contributions to the U.N.
+Stabilization Mission in Haiti (see below under "Peacekeeping Accounts").